-► Interface Settings:
+Interface Settings:

-Field/setting Description Enable Interface Enable or disable the wireless interface.
+Field/setting Description Enable interface Enable or disable the wireless interface.
 When disabled, the wireless networking fails.
-Hardware State Check this field to ensure that the EMX has detected a wireless USB LAN adapter.
+Hardware state Check this field to ensure that the EMX has detected a wireless USB LAN adapter.
 If not, verify whether the USB LAN adapter is firmly connected or whether it is supported.
 SSID Type the name of the wireless access point (AP).
 Force AP BSSID If the BSSID is available, select this checkbox.

-BSSID Type the MAC address of an access point.
+Field/setting Description BSSID Type the MAC address of an access point.
 Enable High Throughput (802.11n) Enable or disable 802.11n protocol.

-Field/setting Description Authentication Select an authentication method.
+Authentication Select an authentication method.
 No Authentication: No authentication data is required.
 PSK: A Pre-Shared Key is required.
-EAP - PEAP: Use Protected Extensible Authentication Protocol.
-Only MSCHAPv2 is supported.
+EAP: Use Protected Extensible Authentication Protocol.
 Enter required authentication data in the fields that appear.
 Pre-Shared Key This field appears only when PSK is selected.
 Type the PSK string.
-Identity This field appears only when 'EAP - PEAP' is selected.
+Outer authentication This field appears when 'EAP' is selected.
+There are two authentication methods for EAP.
+PEAP: A TLS tunnel is established, and an inner authentication method can be specified for this tunnel.
+TLS: Authentication between the client and authentication server is performed using TLS certificates.
+Inner authentication This field appears when both 'EAP' and 'PEAP' are selected.
+MS-CHAPv2: Authentication based on the given password using MS-CHAPv2 protocol.
+TLS: Authentication between the client and authentication server is performed using TLS certificates.
+Identity This field appears when 'EAP' is selected.
 Type your user name.
-Password This field appears only when 'EAP - PEAP' is selected.
-Type your password.
-CA Certificate This field appears only when 'EAP - PEAP' is selected.
-A third-party CA certificate may or may not be needed.
-If needed, follow the steps below.